 - 1. Complete 18 hours of required courses. - 2.
-Complete 12 hours of coursework in one of eight - (8) specialized areas of general public administration. - 3.
-Take as least one (1) three-(3) hour course elective. - Complete six (6) hours of internship or additional coursework if in services. - 5.
+Complete 12 hours of coursework in one of eight (8) specialized areas of general public administration. - 3.
+Take as least one (1) three-(3) hour course elective. - Complete six (6) hours of internship or additional coursework (six (6) hours), if the student is in-service (internships cannot run concurrently unless performed at two different sites). - 5.
 Take and pass a comprehensive examination.
-(Given Spring and Fall only) - 6.
-Take six (6) additional hours (3 hours in a skill-based or research methods course and 3 hours in the area of specialization).
+(Given Spring and Fall only)

+Take six (6) additional hours (3 hours in a skill-based or research methods course and three (3) hours in the area of specialization).